+Probe Specification

-Probe Specification ASS1, 9q34.1, Aqua ABL1, 9q34.1, Red BCR, 22q11.2, Green
+ABL1, 9q34.1 Red BCR, 22q11.2 Green

+The red probe mix contains a 348kb probe that spans the ABL1 gene and a 173kb probe that spans the ASS1 gene.
 The green probe mix contains a 173kb probe centromeric to the BCR gene that spans the GNAZ and RAB36 genes.
 A second green probe covers a 148kb region telomeric to the BCR gene that spans part of the IGLL1 gene.